Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/clean-architecture.md

 Major features of the diagram above:

-- The blunt point of an array connects the file that depends on the file pointed to by the pointy end of the arrow.
+- The blunt point of an arrow connects the file that depends on the file pointed to by the pointy end of the arrow.
-- The dependencies in this graph follow the dependency arrows in the Clean Architecture diagram.
+- The dependencies in the above diagram follow the dependency arrows in the Clean Architecture diagram.
 - This project is a Koa web server app.
 Koa is a framework and the entry point of Koa program loads the Controllers first.
 - The Controllers load the Adapters, then load the Use Cases, then finally the Entities.
+Each stage depends on the stage below it.